taross-f/gdarch/README.md

 A CLI tool to archive Google Drive folders and replace them with compressed archives.

+## Motivation

+Google Drive storage space is often filled with large folders that are rarely accessed but need to be kept for reference or backup purposes.
+This tool helps you free up storage space by:

+1. Automatically compressing such folders into high-compression archives
+2. Replacing the original folders with their compressed versions
+3. Maintaining the same folder structure and accessibility

+This way, you can keep your important data while significantly reducing storage usage.

 ## Features

 - Recursively downloads all files from a specified Google Drive folder